 - 7% covered by the City

-We are currently in the design phase through 2022.
-Construction is tentatively scheduled for 2023.
+We are currently in the preliminary design phase.
+Construction is tentatively scheduled for 2024.

 The City of Milwaukee Department of Public Works holds public involvement meetings to receive input and share project details with residents and businesses located in the project area.